 Although mention is made of the Patimokkha, the rules for monastics, this verse really applies to all.

 Not to speak harshly and not to harm others.
 This has already been covered.

 Self restraint in accordance with the rules of the Order.
 The Patimokkha is for monastics, but the Five Precepts are to be followed by all, and non-monastics should be intent on them.

 There is no satisfying the senses, not even with a shower of money.
 Even if all of the wealth of the world was accessible to us, no matter how much we spent there would be no satisfaction, for the sense are like fires and pleasures are like gasoline.
 Throw it on the fires and you only get more fire, more desires and more enslavement.
-“Only that yogi whose joy is inward, inward his peace, and his vision inward shall come to Brahman and know Nirvana” (Bhagavad Gita 5:24).
+“He whose happiness is within, whose delight is within, whose illumination is within: that yogi, identical in being with Brahman, attains Brahmanirvana” (Bhagavad Gita 5:24).

 The senses are of slight pleasure and really suffering.
 But as Ajahn Fuang Jotiko points out, only those who meditate can see this and act upon it.
 The others keep hoping that somehow they will escape suffering through the senses, like gamblers who waste their lives in anticipation of a change of luck.
 So addiction blinds and binds us.

 When a wise man has realized this, he takes no pleasure, as a disciple of the Buddhas, even in the pleasures of heaven.
 Whether the senses are physical or astral, the bondage and inevitable pain are the same.
 The wise know this.